pyOpenSci/python-package-guide/tests/run-tests.md

 Below is an example of setting up nox to run tests using `venv` which is the built in environment manager that comes with base Python.

 Note that the example below assumes that you have [setup your `pyproject.toml` to declare test dependencies in a way that pip can understand](../package-structure-code/declare-dependencies.md).
-And example of that setup is below.
+An example of that setup is below.

 ```toml
 [project]